Railways, Air Force being deployed to reduce transportation time for oxygen tankers: PM | Law-Order

 Asserting that the Centre is working on all possible options to reduce the travel and turnaround time of oxygen tankers, he said the railways has started Oxygen Express while empty oxygen tankers are also being transported by the Air Force to reduce one way travel time.

+The Railways is also acting on requests of various states in transporting oxygen.
+Railway Board Chairman Suneet Sharma said, ''We have received a request from Delhi just now, and we are still planning its movement.
+We will likely get the oxygen from Rourkela.'' ''Andhra Pradesh has asked for oxygen to be moved from Angul in Odisha.
+We have asked the Delhi government to keep their trucks ready, and our wagons, ramps are ready in the NCR area,'' he added.

+Sharma said the 'Oxygen Express' train headed for Uttar Pradesh will reach Lucknow on Saturday, and the one for Maharashtra will reach Nagpur on Friday night and then proceed towards Nashik, from where oxygen will be dispersed to different cities.

-Along with upgrading of resources, states have to focus on testing for the infection, he said, stressing that widespread testing should be conducted so that people get the facility easily.
+In his meeting with the CMs, Modi said that along with upgrading of resources, states have to focus on testing for the infection.
+He stressed that widespread testing should be conducted so that people get the facility easily.

 The campaign launched by the central government to provide free vaccine to all citizens above 45 years as well as health care and front line workers will also continue, he said.